BEFORE

 -------------------

 Comments about modern physics contained in our book were assembled from many sources.
-While we may or may not agree with his conclusions (especially some of his conclusions regarding consciousness), at the time of the writing of this note (1996), Roger Penrose's book, The Emperors New Mind, Penguin Books (1989), contains perhaps the most complete discussion of modern physics for the non-scientist reader.
+While we may or may not agree with his conclusions (especially some of his conclusions regarding consciousness), at the time of the writing of this note in 1996, Roger Penrose's book, The Emperors New Mind, Penguin Books (1989), contains perhaps the most complete discussion of modern physics for the non-scientist reader.
 The book includes complex discussions for those who want to consider the math behind quantum mechanics, relativity, etc., but with some effort the non-scientist can discover the logic behind the math.
 If you want to explore the paradox of modern science in detail, his book is worth the effort required to read it.

 ------------------- Return to first page